Beasts of Bourbon: 1996–2012: Later years

-2013-present: 30th anniversary and The Beasts
+2013–present: 30th anniversary and The Beasts

 In August 2013, Beasts of Bourbon played a series of shows in Sydney and Melbourne to celebrate their first 30 years.
 The three shows in each city featured alternate lineups for each night with James Baker and Tony Pola sharing drumming, Boris Sujdovic and Brian Hooper swapping as bass player and Kim Salmon and Charlie Owen rotating on guitar.
 As it has been for the history of the band, Jones and Perkins are the only persistent members.
 A triple live album 30 Years On Borrowed Time was released to coincide with the live shows.

 The group returned in 2019 with the name of The Beasts.
-The name change was made out of respect for Spencer P. Jones and Brian Hooper who both died in 2018.
+The name change was made out of respect for Spencer P. Jones and Brian Hooper, who both died in 2018.
 The band released a new album Still Here which included contributions from Jones before his death.
 The band completed an Australian tour in November and December 2019 with Adalita in support.
 The line up for the tour was Tex Perkins, Charlie Owen, Tony Pola, Kim Salmon and Boris Sujdovic.
 In December 2020, The Beasts Of Bourbon were listed at number 42 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.

+In May 2023, The Beasts announced two shows under the banner of "The Beasts Be Suburban" to celebrate the 40th anniversary of Beasts of Bourbon's formation.